COVID-19 Guide for Waste Operations

-- People may choose to wear nitrile gloves, but at this time there is no recommendation from OSHA.
-Changing them at least three times per day.
+- People may choose to wear nitrile gloves, but at this time, there is no recommendation from OSHA.
+Change your gloves at least three times per day.
 Nitrile gloves are best, but any disposable glove is better than nothing.
-Non disposable gloves that can be washed daily are better than nothing.
+Non-disposable gloves that can be washed daily are better than nothing.
 Gloves that cannot be washed daily should be avoided.

-- Clean and sanitize hands after removing gloves.
+- Clean and sanitize your hands after removing gloves.

-- Wear gloves at all times and sanitize hands before and after use of shared tools.
+- Wear gloves at all times and sanitize your hands before and after the use of shared tools.
 Nitrile gloves are best, but any disposable glove is better than nothing.
-Non disposable gloves that can be washed daily are better than nothing.
+Non-disposable gloves that can be washed daily are better than nothing.
 Gloves that cannot be washed daily should be avoided.

 - Stagger safety meetings to ensure no more than 10 people.

-- Stagger start times of drivers to reduce crew-in/out size to no more than 10 people.
+- Stagger start times of drivers to reduce the crew in/out size to no more than 10 people.

-- Require multiple break areas to eliminate congregation of more than 10 people (i.e. Sorters at a recycling center).
+- Require multiple break areas to eliminate the congregation of more than 10 people (i.e., sorters at a recycling center).

-- Increase frequency of janitorial service to nightly and expand scope to a deeper cleaning.
+- Increase the frequency of janitorial service to nightly and expand the scope to a deeper cleaning.

 - Ensure sanitation products are properly stocked and secured.